Roanoke Marshes Light

-Roanoke Marshes Light was a screw-pile lighthouse in North Carolina.
+Roanoke Marshes Light was a screw-pile lighthouse in North Carolina, United States.

 History

 Little is recorded about this light, which was replaced in 1955 with an automated light on a shorter tower.
 It marks the south entrance to the channel through Croatan Sound, to the east of a marshy shoal extending from the western shore.
 This places it in the deepest bottom in the area.

 There was a predecessor light on this site, beginning in 1857.
 The pictured light, of conventional screw-pile construction, was lit in 1877.
 When the light was decommissioned, an unsuccessful attempt was made by a private party to move it, but the house was lost in the sound.

 In 2004, a replica of the light was dedicated at the Roanoke Island Maritime Museum in Manteo, North Carolina.